trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image45.png" %}

 {% include callout.html content="**Step 4.** Restore may take a minute or two depending on the amount of data to restore.
-You will know that the restore is complete when the OnlyKey starts blinking continuously (Green)." type="default" %}
+You will know that the restore is complete when the OnlyKey reboots automatically." type="default" %}

 ## Loading OnlyKey Firmware {#loading-onlykey-firmware}